yeti-switch/doc/docs/en/yeti-ui.rst

         Choose group from the list to add gateway to the group.
         Gateways groups can be managed at *Billing->Gateway Groups* Priority
-        Gateway priority in the group.
+        Gateway priority in the gateway group.
         In case of termination to the group, gateways will be arranged according to this priority.
+If few gateways has same priority, calls will balanced between them.
     Pop
-        Point of presence of the gateway
+        Point of presence of the gateway.
+It used to force prioritization when :ref:`prefer same POP <gateway_group_prefer_same_pop>` option enabled for gateway group.
     Contractor
         Gateway owner
     Allow origination
         Specifies if gateway allowed to originate calls Allow termination
-        Specifies if gateway allowed to accept calls from YETI Sst enabled
+        Specifies if gateway allowed to accept calls from YETI
-        Force to use SIP Session Timers, otherwise SST usage will be controlled by signaling of the remote gateway.
-    Capacity
+    Origination capacity
+        Origination capacity limit for this gateway.
+In case of gateway usage for termination this attribute will be ignored.
+    Termination capacity
         Termination capacity limit for this gateway.
 In case of gateway usage for origination this attribute will be ignored.
     Acd limit
         ACD threshold. if ACD for gateway traffic will drop below threshold, then dialpeers, which are use this gateway,